CDC pushes for school reopening amid concerns over Delta variant

 Educators are not necessarily convinced.
 Some feel the fixes have been rushed, a way to get them into the classroom, whether it’s actually safe to do so or not.
 “It’s an airborne disease,” a Chicago Teachers Union representative told Yahoo News.
 “Come on.”

 In apparent recognition of that very fact, the Chicago public schools invested $8.5 million in new air filtration systems.
-Now the union wants additional enhancements, so that every classroom either has its ventilation upgraded or has sufficient filtration to have its air fully recycled every ten minutes.
+Now the union wants additional enhancements, so that every classroom either has its ventilation upgraded or has sufficient filtration to have its air fully recycled every 10 minutes.

 Delta is an argument in favor of those upgrades, the unions say.

-Last week, both Bidens spoke at the NEA’s annual meeting, which was in good part occupied with social-justice issues.
+Last week, both Bidens spoke at the NEA’s annual meeting, which was in good part occupied with social justice issues.
 For his part, President Biden praised teachers for their “heroic work,” saying little of the uncertainties and recrimination a year of remote learning left behind — or of the challenges that lie in the year ahead.

 Read more from Yahoo News: